 The availability of both plasminogen concentrates, topical ophthalmologic and intravenous systemic, will significantly impact the ability to treat this rare disease.
 Both therapeutics could potentially benefit patients as topical ophthalmologic drops could be a useful addition especially for very young patients with only ligneous conjunctivitis.

-Improved understanding of the phenotypic disease presentation and course
+Improved understanding of the phenotypic disease presentation and course (HISTORY)

 Registries play an important role in rare disorders by collecting data and informing clinical care in numbers that no single clinic or physician could achieve; they further describe the natural history of the disease and responses to intervention.
 Rare coagulation disorders are typically orphan diseases and plasminogen deficiency as an ultra-rare genetic disorder fits that definition.